 1) A Visitor’s Permit

-is for psychologists licensed in the United States that do not intend to seek full licensure in Oregon and are providing psychological services for a limited, specific purpose
+is for psychologists licensed in the United States (50 US States only) that do not intend to seek full licensure in Oregon and are providing psychological services for a limited, specific purpose

 .
 The permit is valid for no more than 30 days in a 12 month period (the 30 days do not need to be consecutive).
 You must be actively licensed in another jurisdiction in good standing.
 You must submit your statement of work and include the following: